PalmTree2198/CS252_Assignment/README.md

 `ps -l` command is used to display the list of processes currently running along with their states.

-`&` is used to run a program in the backgeround.
+`&` is used to run a program in the background.

 `kill` command can be used to terminate a process manually.